eScheurer/OS-Chat/README.md

 # Operating Systems Project - Dynamic Multithreaded Chat Server

 ### Requirements
 1. Linux system
-2. C compiler & cmake
+2. C compiler & cmake (3.10 or newer)
 3. Python3
+4. Any modern Browser (Safari is currently not compatible)
-4. (Optional) 2x Playit.gg tunnels
+5. (Optional) 2x Playit.gg tunnels

 ## How to use
 1. Open a terminal on Linux